 - J. Spiked Shoes: The use of spiked shoes will be permitted in the IHSA Cross Country Series; however, it is recommended that spikes not exceed 5/8 inch in length. - K. Starting Boxes & the area in front of the starting line used for run-out: the only persons allowed in the starting boxes & the area in front of the starting line used for run-out will be the competitors and coaches.
 Coaches must leave the boxes prior to the start of competition.
 Once teams and individuals have been called to the starting line by the announcer for final instructions, no further run-out shall be permitted (NFHS Rule 9-4-4).
-Starting boxes should be wide and deep enough to accommodate social distancing.
-Boxes must be 6 feet apart. - L. Finish Line: Meet managers must make every effort to clearly define the finish line.
+Starting boxes should be between 4 and 6 feet in width.
+Starting box assignments for the state finals will be determined by a blind draw.
+The box assignments will be drawn and posted on the IHSA cross country web page following the sectional competition. - L. Finish Line: Meet managers must make every effort to clearly define the finish line.
 The use of brightly colored cones placed on the outside ends of the actual finish line are recommended. - M. Ethics of Competition and Sportsmanship: Unethical and unsportsmanlike conduct by competitors, coaches and spectators will be penalized under the provisions of By-laws 6.011 and 6.012. - N. The Games Committee: A games committee as described in the National Federation Track & Field rules 3-2-1, through 3-2-8 will be appointed by the Meet Manager.
 This committee shall act as a jury of appeals (3-5-I).
 The committee may also be called to meet to discuss the suspension of play due to hazardous weather conditions (Note that either the Meet Referee or Meet Management may make the decision to suspend competition as a result of severe weather).
 Selected individuals can include school representatives.
-NO IHSA OR NFHS RULE MAY BE SET ASIDE OR IGNORED BY THE GAMES COMMITTEEE/JURY OF APPEALS. - O. Posting of Regional & Sectional Results: Complete results will be posted on Athletic.net and the IHSA Cross Country respective Websites once they have been certified by Meet Officials. - P. Posting of Regional results: Race results will not be posted by meet management or their designee until the results have been evaluated and approved (signed) by the IHSA meet referee.
-A period of not less than 15 minutes will be provided for coaches' review after posting. - Q. It is highly recommended that an athletic trainer or other EMS be present at cross country Regional events (as well as during the regular season).
+NO IHSA OR NFHS RULE MAY BE SET ASIDE OR IGNORED BY THE GAMES COMMITTEEE/JURY OF APPEALS. - O. Posting of State Final Results: Results of the individual races and team scores will be posted for the coaches at a designated area following each race.
+Complete results will be posted on the IHSA Cross Country respective Websites once they have been certified by Meet Officials.

+- P. Posting of Regional/Sectional/State results: Regional/Sectional/State race results will not be posted by meet management or their designee until the results have been evaluated and approved (signed) by the IHSA meet referee.
+A period of not less than 15 minutes will be provided for coaches' review after posting and prior to going to the awards stand. - Q. It is highly recommended that an athletic trainer or other EMS be present at cross country state series events (as well as during the regular season).